tutek1/DTLabs/02_Player/lab02.md

 The variable on line 3 `speed`, which we used in the previous section, has the annotation of `@export`.
 This annotation tells the engine, that it should be visible and changeable from the **inspector**.
 Without the annotation we wouldn't be able to change the variable value like we did in the last section.
 We will come across different annotations in due time.

 > aside positive
-> You do not have to declare the variable types but it is **recommended**.
+> You do not have to declare the variable types, but it is **recommended**.
 Declaring variable types improves performance and helps Godot autocomplete your lines more often.

 ### Functions
 In **GDScript** a function is declared with the keyword `func`.
 The keyword is followed by **the name** of the function and **parameters** with types in brackets.
 Before closing the function header with `:` it is a good practice to declare the return type with `-> type`.